 - What would help you serve your customers better?

 - What do you wish you could fix about your current system, whether it is a computerized POS system or a paper notebook?

 These conversations may spark some ideas about what merchants need.
-And, here are some needs we have heard from the field.
+Here are some needs we have heard from the field.
 These needs were reported by all types of merchants:

 - In-house accounts: for frequent individual and business customers; merchant keeps a tally and charges or bills at the end of a time period

-- Customer app: prompts customers to provide contact info, fields for notes and other important info for customer engagement and marketing, combine multiple entries
+- Customer app: prompts customers to provide contact information and additional notes for customer engagement and marketing, combine multiple entries

 - Visual charts for reporting

 Imagine a variety of situations where businesses need to serve many customers in a short time.

 - Restaurants have intense periods of service: breakfast, lunch, happy hour, dinner